 CBD oil is typically extracted from the resin glands on cannabis (marijuana) buds and flowers.
 It can also be extracted from hemp, which is an industrial, fibrous form of cannabis that has small buds and a tetrahydrocannabinol, or THC, concentration of 0.3% or less (THC is the chemical compound that’s responsible for making people high).
-It’s usually diluted with another type of oil, like MCT oil.
+It’s usually diluted with another type of oil, like Hemp seed oil or MCT oil.

 So, there are two main types of CBD oil available.
 One which contains THC – a product that can get you high – and one without.
 Currently in the UK any CBD oil containing THC is banned thus, more and more people over here, including researchers and healthcare providers, are claiming that CBD is entirely safe to use, by both adults and children so we will focus on the non-THC, legal form of CBD oil.

 There are a lot of misconceptions among the general public when it comes to CBD Oil.
 First off, what CBD is NOT: It’s not marijuana.
 It’s not THC (the part of cannabis responsible for causing a “high.”), and it’s non-psychoactive.

 CBD has been reported to have many positive results.
 Scientists are looking into how it helps with medical applications like epilepsy, multiple sclerosis, spasms, anxiety disorders, bipolar disorder, schizophrenia, nausea, convulsions, inflammation, and many other conditions, including cancer.

 However, the effectiveness of CBD and the above conditions has not yet been scientifically proven and many of these studies are still in a pre-clinical stage.
 What is known with high certainty is that CBD has been effective for decreasing anxiety and many inflammation-related problems, including arthritis as well as multiple sclerosis.